wlsf82/cv/README.md

 ### Senior Software Engineer in Test at [GitLab](https://gitlab.com) (March 2019 - current job)

-- Lead test automation implementation and guide testing approaches for new feature development
+Some of the activities I perform as a SET at GitLab are:

-- Create test plans for new features and steer the team to ensure test coverage based on the test plan
+- Leading test automation implementation and guiding testing approaches for new feature development
-- Identify test gaps and prioritize adding coverage based on areas of risk
+- Identifying test gaps and prioritizing adding coverage based on areas of risk
-- Provide input into testing the security and scalability of the product
+- Providing input into testing the security and scalability of the product
-- Lead development of new tooling and infrastructure
+- Leading development of new tooling and infrastructure
-- Implement new automation framework features with little guidance
+- Implementing new automation framework features with little guidance
-- Recommend new test automation tools and processes that will improve our quality and velocity
+- Recommending new test automation tools and processes that will improve quality and velocity
-- Take ownership of test failures and ensure that our CI system is reliable
+- Taking ownership of test failures and ensuring that the CI system is reliable
-- Mentor other engineers
+- Mentoring other engineers
-- Independently and regularly manage project schedules ensuring objectives are aligned with team/department goals
+- Independently and regularly managing project schedules ensuring objectives are aligned with team/department goals
-- Work on problems of diverse scope requiring independent evaluation of identifiable factors; recommend new approaches to resolve problems
+- Working on problems of diverse scope requiring independent evaluation of identifiable factors; recommending new approaches to resolve problems
-- Work 100% remote
+- At GitLab I work 100% remote

 _Projects:_